 Because of time limitations, we only walked around the first three formations and had no issues other than keeping an eye on the tree roots and boulders on the trail.
 I would qualify this as easy if you have full mobility.

-Climbing the rock city
+Climbing the Rock City

 You can choose to leave the trail and climb over, under, and through the rocks.
-Rappelling is allowed; just be mindful to not damage native flora – no rappelling down the moss covered cliffs.
+Rappelling is allowed; just be mindful not to damage native flora—no rappelling down the moss-covered cliffs.

 How the area was created